hansrajburdak/Artificial-Intelligence/README.md

 ## 🤖 How It Works

-1. **User Input**: User enters a legal question in the chat interface
+1. **User Input**: User enters a challenge request in the chat interface
-2. **API Request**: The question is sent to the API route
+2. **API Request**: The request is sent to the API route
-3. **Gemini Processing**: Google's Gemini 1.5 Pro model processes the question with legal context
+3. **Gemini Processing**: Google's Gemini 1.5 Pro model processes the request with challenge context
 4. **Streaming Response**: The response is streamed back to the UI in real-time
-5. **Display**: The response appears in the chat interface
+5. **Display**: The challenge appears in the chat interface as context cards

 ## 🚢 Deployment